alexaoprisan/react-native-pawstagram/pawstagram/README.md

 to do:

-Building your Pastagram app in React Native involves several steps.
-Below is a step-by-step guide to help you create the app:

 Step 1: Setup
 Install React Native and Expo CLI.
-Create a new project using Expo CLI: expo init Pastagram.
+Create a new project using Expo CLI: expo init Pawstagram.
-Navigate to your project directory: cd Pastagram.
+Navigate to your project directory: cd Pawstagram.

 Step 2: Design UI
 Design the layout for your app, including the bottom navigation bar with three tabs.